2010 Baltimore Ravens season: Week 1: at New York Jets

-The Ravens began their season at New Meadowlands Stadium for an AFC duel with the New York Jets.
+The Ravens began their season at New Meadowlands Stadium for an AFC duel with the New York Jets in what was New York’s first regular season game at their new stadium.

 Baltimore trailed early in the first quarter after quarterback Joe Flacco was sacked and fumbled on his first offensive play of the game.
 However, the Ravens' defense was able to hold the Jets to a 23-yard field goal from kicker Nick Folk.
 Folk kicked another field goal, from 28 yards, in the second quarter after a fumble by running back Willis McGahee.
 After that, the Ravens replied and took the lead when McGahee completed a 1-yard touchdown run.
 At the end of the first half, the Ravens led 7–6.
 The Ravens extended their lead in the third quarter when kicker Billy Cundiff got a 25-yard field goal.
 The Jets cut the lead in the fourth quarter when Folk kicked a field goal from 48 yards, making the score 10–9.
 The Ravens' defense managed to prevent any further progress and allowed them to take the win.

 With the close win, Baltimore began the season at 1–0.